UK-AS-HIVE/hieronymus/README.md

-# Will Hieronymus isn't trustworthy
+# Hieronymus
+Drupal 7 theme for the College of Arts & Sciences website